 Download FREE Rainbow Painting Templates and Instructions

 I created free cloud and rainbow templates that you can use to easily duplicate this activity in your own classroom.
-Click the image below to download your free Rainbow Painting template and printable instructions.
+Enter your email below, then check your inbox to download your free Rainbow Painting template and printable instructions.